wbzyl/less-rails-fontawesome/README.md

 November 21, 2013: Version 0.7.0 is using Font Awesome 4.0

-November 21, 2013: moved files from *vendor/* to *app/* folder; now, these files should be precompiled
+November 21, 2013: Move files from *vendor/* to *app/* folder.
+ Now these files should be automatically precompiled

 May 16, 2013: Now using Font Awesome 3.1.1 and works with Rails 4!